alexdevero/alex-devero-blog/__drafts__/draft--if-else.md

 ## The if else statement and multiple conditions

 The else if is a very powerful tool.
 It can help you create more controlled code quickly and easily.
 That being said, there is one thing you have to pay attention to.
-Let's say you have an if else statement with one `else if`.
+Let's say you have one if else statement with one `else if`.
 That means one `if`, one `else if` and maybe `else`.

 When JavaScript executes this code, it will test the `else if` condition only if the `if` condition is falsy.
 If the `if` condition is truthy, JavaScript will execute its code block and then move on to the code that follows after the if else statement.
 It will not get to the `else if` and that new condition.